jdofat/Update-Project-MoodTracker/README.md

 ## What Was Learned

-* I learned how to connect a frontend UI to a live backend

-* Experience in breaking down a dashboard into smaller components
+I learned how to connect a frontend UI to a live backend, gained experience breaking down a dashboard into smaller components, and worked with data fetching without crashing!

-* Data fetching without crashing the app during loading states

 ## Future Improvements
-Mood Analytics: Add a chart (using Chart.js) to show a visual "Mood Map" of the user's emotions over a week or month.

-Edit Functionality: Allow users to update past notes if they wish to add more reflection later.
+An edit function would allow users to update past notes if they wish to add more reflection later.

 ## Reminders:

-* Integrate browser notifications to remind users to log their mood at a specific time each day.
+Integrate browser notifications to remind users to log their mood at a specific time each day.

 ## Getting Started

-* Dependencies: Node.js (v16+), npm, Firebase Account
+Dependencies: Node.js (v16+), npm, Firebase Account

 ## Installing & Executing